 In any case grey is THE colour now – grey carpets, grey sofas and grey plants.
 So in my book, that’s catmint if it’s low down, eryngium if it’s mid-height and thalictrum if it’s a whopper.
 How hard can it be?
 Oh I forgot, helichrysum for, whisper it, hanging baskets (was that the sound of my snooty sisters fainting?)

-8. For instance my Diascia personata which is, to be fair, a rather insistent pink but it withstands our constant 30mph onshore, has found a perfect companion in catmint.
+8. For instance my Diascia personata which is, to be fair, a rather insistent pink but it withstands our constant 30mph onshore wind, has found a perfect companion in catmint (Nepeta).
 They both flower for literally months and in those rare moments when they are at rest – they look really, well, restful.

 If you’re worried a proliferation of grey might make your garden look like a semi-submerged battleship, I still wouldn’t be tempted by Laura’s dreary prairie planting or Elaine’s flopping roses, what about a bit of zing?

 9. Yes I mean lime green.
 It’s young, it’s happening, it’s ‘life in the fast lane’ and partnered with a bit of chocolate, has real class.
 Want an example?
-Well the Dalrymples who own one of Scotland’s iconic gardens, Broadwoodside in East Lothian, partnered Euphorbia wallichii with the surprisingly robust ghost bush (or Cotinus) pictured here in late August.
+Well the Dalrymples who own one of Scotland’s iconic gardens, Broadwoodside in East Lothian, partnered Euphorbia wallichii with the wonderful smoke bush (or Cotinus) pictured here in late August.
 What a knock-out!
 Yes, you’re starting to understand why the other two are so jealous of me now aren’t you?

-10. Let’s finish on a high, and let’s be magnanimous.
-Probably the best planting combo I’ve seen this year was in Laura’s garden.
+10. Let’s finish on a high,.
+Probably the best planting combo I’ve seen this year was in fact in Laura’s garden.
 Her spaniel Jura setting off some Iris unguicularis perfectly in the early spring.

 Louise is on my side this week as she tells us of a lovely plant combination that includes, of course, a glaucous grey.
 Click on her box in the bottom left to find out what it is.